Tripropellant rocket: Sequential burn

 In sequential tripropellant rockets, the fuel is changed during flight, so the motor can combine the high thrust of a dense fuel like kerosene early in flight with the high specific impulse of a lighter fuel like liquid hydrogen (LH2) later in flight.
 The result is a single engine providing some of the benefits of staging.

 For example, injecting a small amount of liquid hydrogen into a kerosene-burning engine can yield significant specific impulse improvements without compromising propellant density.
-This was demonstrated by the RD-701 achieving a specific impulse of 415 seconds in vacuum (higher than the pure LH2/LOX RS-68), where a pure kerosene engine with a similar expansion ratio would achieve 330–340 seconds.
+This would have been demonstrated by the RD-701, theoretically capable of a specific impulse of 415 seconds in vacuum (higher than the pure LH2/LOX RS-68), where a pure kerosene engine with a similar expansion ratio would achieve 330–340 seconds.

 Although liquid hydrogen delivers the largest specific impulse of the plausible rocket fuels, it also requires huge structures to hold it due to its low density.
 These structures can weigh a lot, offsetting the light weight of the fuel itself to some degree, and also result in higher drag while in the atmosphere.
 While kerosene has lower specific impulse, its higher density results in smaller structures, which reduces stage mass, and furthermore reduces losses to atmospheric drag.
 In addition, kerosene-based engines generally provide higher thrust, which is important for takeoff, reducing gravity drag.
 So in general terms there is a "sweet spot" in altitude where one type of fuel becomes more practical than the other.

 Traditional rocket designs use this sweet spot to their advantage via staging.
 For instance the Saturn Vs used a lower stage powered by RP-1 (kerosene) and upper stages powered by LH2.
 Some of the early Space Shuttle design efforts used similar designs, with one stage using kerosene into the upper atmosphere, where an LH2 powered upper stage would light and go on from there.
 The later Shuttle design is somewhat similar, although it used solid rockets for its lower stages.

 SSTO rockets could simply carry two sets of engines, but this would mean the spacecraft would be carrying one or the other set "turned off" for most of the flight.
 With light enough engines this might be reasonable, but an SSTO design requires a very high mass fraction and so has razor-thin margins for extra weight.

 At liftoff the engine typically burns both fuels, gradually changing the mixture over altitude in order to keep the exhaust plume "tuned" (a strategy similar in concept to the plug nozzle but using a normal bell), eventually switching entirely to LH2 once the kerosene is burned off.
 At that point the engine is largely a straight LH2/LOX engine, with an extra fuel pump hanging onto it.